Teens and Pressure

 If your daughter has a boyfriend or doesn’t have one there is pressure.
 If she doesn’t have one she feels like a misfit and If she does, there is pressure to spend time with him and the pressure of sex.

-Too much pressure is robbing your daughter of happiness, health and productivity.
-Your daughter needs practical ways to decrease the pressure like taking an easier class or eliminate an activity
+Too much pressure is robbing your daughter of happiness, health, and productivity.
+Your daughter needs practical ways to decrease the pressure like taking an easier class or eliminating an activity.

 - Consistent exercise